-If you want to use a domain or a subdomain you have in a shared hosting account on our end for any third-party service and you need to set up an AAAA record for that, it will not take you more than only a few mouse clicks to do that by using our powerful, albeit easy-to-use Hepsia Control Panel.
-When you visit the DNS Records section and click on the Create a New Record button, a little pop-up will show up.
-This is the place where you can set up any DNS record, so you just have to pick the needed domain or subdomain and the type of record through drop-down menus and type in the IPv6 address, that’s the actual record.
-Even if you have zero experience with such matters, you will not have any difficulties as Hepsia is very intuitive and your new AAAA record is going to propagate within the hour, to enable you to start using your domain/subdomain with the other service provider.
-In case they require it, you're also going to be able to edit the Time To Live (TTL) value for the record, defining how long it's going to remain active in the global DNS system after you change it or remove it.
+In order to use a domain name or a subdomain that you have within a shared web hosting account on our end for any third-party service and you have to set up an AAAA record for that, it won't take you more than just a few mouse clicks to do this by using our highly effective, albeit easy-to-use Hepsia Control Panel.
+Once you go to the DNS Records section and click the Create a New Record button, a little pop-up will appear.
+This is the area where you could set up any DNS record, so you simply have to pick the needed domain or subdomain and the type of record through drop-down options menu and input the IPv6 address, that’s the actual record.
+In case you have zero experience with such matters, you will not have any issues as Hepsia is extremely user-friendly and the new AAAA record will propagate within the hour, so you can start using your domain/subdomain with the other provider.
+Provided they demand it, you will also be able to change the Time To Live (TTL) value for the record, determining how long it is going to remain active in the global DNS system after you edit it or delete it.

 AAAA Records in Semi-dedicated Hosting